Supreme Court says Trump has absolute immunity for core acts only

 Monday's Supreme Court decision came months after the court agreed to hear the case Feb.
 28 and scheduled arguments for two months later.
 Court critics have noted that the justices could have considered the case as early as in December, when Justice Department special counsel Jack Smith unsuccessfully sought review of the same questions later put forward by Trump.

 All of this stands in stark contrast to the way the court has handled other presidential power cases.
-In 1974 the justices ruled against President Nixon just 16 days after hearing oral arguments.
+In 1974, the justices ruled against President Richard Nixon just 16 days after hearing oral arguments.
 The vote was 8-0, with Justice William Rehnquist recusing himself because of his close ties to some of the officials accused of wrongdoing in the case.
-And this year the court took less than a month to rule unanimously that states could not bar Trump from the ballot.
+And this year, the court took less than a month to rule unanimously that states could not bar Trump from the ballot.

 Copyright 2024 NPR